-To a large bowl, add all the above ingredients except for coconut oil and arrowroot flour.
-Mix well to combined making sure all ingredients are distributed evenly.
+Add all the above ingredients except for the coconut oil and arrowroot flour to a large bowl.
+Mix well to combine making sure all ingredients are distributed evenly.

-Heat a large frying pan on medium heat, melt half of the oil.
-Cook patties for 5 minutes each side or until golden brown, taking care when turning.
+Heat a large frying pan on medium heat and melt half of the oil.
+Cook patties for 5 - 6 minutes on each side or until golden brown, taking care when turning.
 Add extra oil as needed.

-Serve salmon patties with salad or vegetables and maybe a little sweet chili sauce on the side.
+Serve salmon patties with salad or vegetables and maybe a little sweet chilli sauce on the side.

 Sweet potatoes are a nutrient-dense root vegetable, naturally sweet and high in fibre.
 They are a rich source of beta carotene (vitamin A), on average one medium sweet potato provides more than 100% of the Recommended Dietary Intake (RDI) for vitamin C. Also high in vitamin E and potassium.
 Store in a cool place but not in the fridge.

 When purchasing seafood opt for wild caught fish, not farmed.
 Salmon is one of the best choices as it contains good amounts of omega 3 fatty acids.
 When purchasing canned fish, look for “pole and line caught” on the label.